mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai-dashboard.md

 ## Available Vizro components

-Below is a table of the Vizro components currently supported by Vizro-AI.
+The following list is a table of the Vizro components currently supported by Vizro-AI.
 This list is not exhaustive, and we are actively working on adding more features to Vizro-AI.

 | Feature type         | Feature                                                                                                                                  | Availability |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------|-------------|